This post may contain affiliate links. Please see my disclosure policy for details.

 Brave souls can even stay over for the night in their hotly anticipated boutique hotel due to open in 2020!

-Nearby is Cornwall’s Regimental Museum which has over 12,000 military artefacts to find or you can go for the The Courtroom Experience which is a unique attraction where you can get involved in a historic trial.
+Nearby is Cornwall’s Regimental Museum which has over 12,000 military artifacts to find or you can go for The Courtroom Experience which is a unique attraction where you can get involved in a historic trial.

 St Petroc’s Church is also worth a peek inside which was found by St Petroc, the patron saint of Cornwall.
 It’s the oldest parish church in the county established in 500 AD.

 The best things to see in North Cornwall